TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 ### Chevrons ###

-Like the Progress Pride Flag, this design uses chevrons to signify that it's important for us to move forward, to continually push for progress, despite any forces which would otherwise push us back and divide us.
+Like the Progress Pride Flag and its Intersex Variant, this design uses chevrons to signify that it's important for us to move forward, to continually push for progress, despite any forces which would otherwise push us back and divide us.

 ### Pink for Gender & Red for Sexuality ###